-Topic: "Finding your groove!"
+Topic: Finding your Groove!

-- Music concepts and literacy skills will be enhanced while participating in engaging music-making learning experiences: - In Semester I students will develop performance skills on a variety of instruments including guitar, keyboard and drums. - In Semester 2, students will have the opportunity to perform in small bands and rehearse in preparation for a public performance. - Students explore contemporary composition techniques through the use of Garage Band and multi-track recording. - Throughout the year aural, theory and musicianship skills will be developed.
+- Music concepts and literacy skills will be enhanced while participating in engaging music-making learning experiences: - In Semester 1 students will develop performance skills on a variety of instruments including guitar, keyboard and drums. - In Semester 2, students will have the opportunity to perform as soloists or in small bands.
+They will rehearse in preparation for a public performance and utilise composition and recording technology to develop their individual performance and composition skills. - Students explore contemporary composition techniques through the use of Garage Band and multitrack recording. - Throughout the year, aural, theory and musicianship skills will be developed.

-The skills learnt in the course will support and enhance the learning that occurs in the Co-curricular Music Program at St Margaret's.
+The skills learnt in the course will support and enhance the learning that occurs in the Extra Curricular Music Program at St Margaret's.